How to use the command 'ln' (with examples)

 Explanation:

-• /path/to/new_file: The new file you want the symbolic link to point to.
+• /path/to/new_file: Path to the new file to which the symbolic link should point.

 Example output: